 Two key documents establish the background for research in Italy: the National Reform Programme for Innovation, Growth and Employment, and the National Research Programme 2015–2020.
 The National Research Programme 2015-2020 proposes a taxonomy of applied and translational research divided into twelve specialization areas:

-- Cultural and scientific progress
+- Cultural Heritage;

-- Smart, green and integrated transport
+- Smart, Secure and Inclusive Communities;

 At operational level, the Ministry for Education, University and Research coordinates national and international scientific activities, distributes funding to universities and research agencies, and establishes the procedures for funding public and private research, and technological development.
 The Ministry for Economic Development supports and manages industrial innovation.
 Other Ministries manage research funding in their specific fields.

 Transport research is funded through the general research framework and through programmes dedicated to transport.
 To promote larger R&D investment and to stimulate R&D projects in the private sector, the Italian State supports companies through grants and loans.
-These include the Fund for Applied Research managed by the Ministry of Education, University and Research, and the Fund for Technological Innovation managed by the Ministry of Productive Activities.
+These include the Fund for Applied Research managed by the Ministry for Education, University and Research, and the Fund for Technological Innovation managed by the Ministry of Productive Activities.

 There are several thematic programmes, which fund research on transport related topics.
 These include:

 National Operational Programme on Research and Innovation 2014-2020 - covers EU funding to the less developed and transition regions of Italy, including strengthening research, technological development and innovation.